florenceasitwas/site/_architecture/baptistery-images.md

 ---
 layout: page
-title: Images of the Baptistery
+title: Images of the Baptistery coming soon!
 status:
 ---